sparkfun/MPL3115A2_Breakout/README.md

 Repository Contents
 -------------------
 * **/Firmware** - Example Arduino sketch to use with the sensor.
+* **/Fritzing** - Fritzing Example wiring images
 * **/Hardware** - All Eagle design files (.brd, .sch)
+* **/Libraries** - All Arduino libraries

 License Information
 -------------------

-All contents of this repository are released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

-Author: Aaron Weiss @ SparkFun Electonics
+The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

+Distributed as-is; no warranty is given.